Machine-builder/MBsPackagingUtil/readme.md

 Any files within resources/3rdparty are provided on Qt's website, and have license files available.

+## Requirements

+This project uses the following modules:

+* PyQt5 (For UI)
+* PyQtWebEngine (For MD preview)
+* jstyleson (For handling comments in JSON)
+* pyperclip (For copying to clipboard)

 ## Using Config.json

 Config.json is where you define pack paths for the packager to list.

 An example pack entry would look like: